usgs/shakemap/doc_source/manual4_0/tg_architecture.rst

-**select** reads an event's *event.xml* file for origin information and then constructs a GMPE set for the event based on the event's residence within, and proximity to, a set of predefined tectonic regions.
+**select** reads an event's *event.xml* file for origin information and then constructs a GMPE set for the event based on the event's residence within, and proximity to, a set of predefined tectonic regions and user-defined geographic areas.
 The GMPE set, and the selection of that GMPE set for use in processing, are written to *model_zc.conf* in the event's *current* directory.